Lightbridge-KS/blogdown-lightbridge/content/about/main/index.md

   Hello, I am a medical doctor who gains interest in software developing and data science.
   I am a real geek.
 I love computer software and developing tools for others (including myself) to use in real life and also for fun!

   My first programming language is [R](https://www.r-project.org), and now it is my favorite tool to analyse data, build R-package, and build cool [shiny](https://shiny.rstudio.com) application.

+  I'm also expanding skill toward more generalized programming language such as [Python](https://www.python.org) to build cool applications (e.g., [Flet](https://flet.dev), [CustomTkinter](https://customtkinter.tomschimansky.com)).

   The aim of this blog is to spread knowledge to the word in the areas of programming, data science, productivity, and including life in general.

-  I live in Bangkok, Thailand with my family, my dog, and good friends.
+  I live in Bangkok, Thailand with my family, and good friends.

   This blog is built with [blogdown](https://github.com/rstudio/blogdown) and [Hugo](https://gohugo.io/), and deployed using [Netlify](https://www.netlify.com/).
 My blog posts are released under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 ---